onap/archived-portal/ecomp-portal-widget-ms/widget-ms/README.md

 - DE262610 Widget Microservice logging is not following EELF guidelines
 - DE262800 Issues with widget name this requires database modifications
 - DE263090 Issues with widget roles
 - US799260 BE now 'discovers' widget-service using Consul.
-If consul is not running, it fallbacks to the current implemenation which is https://localhost and the port of your choosing in system.properties - Ex: localhost:8082
+If consul is not running, it fallbacks to the current implementation which is https://localhost and the port of your choosing in system.properties - Ex: localhost:8082
 - US799260 Fix delete feature for the three special widgets news, events, resources	widget can have spaces in its name
 - US799260 Widget feature:
   + Add the editing feature in widgetOnboarding page